 Irrigated pasture-Pasture grown on land that is irrigated during the growing season.

-Lactation-Milk-giving period from freshening date to next freshening date.
+Lactation-Milk-giving period from freshening date to dry period, or next freshening date.

 Laxative-Property of a feed or medicine that loosens or relaxes the bowels of an animal, or relieves constipation.